IBM-Cloud/ansible-collection-ibm/docs/ibm_is_vpc_routing_table_route.rst

 Parameters
 ----------

-  routing_table (True, str, None)
+  vpc (True, str, None)
-    (Required for new resource) The routing table identifier.
+    (Required for new resource) The VPC identifier.

   zone (True, str, None)
     (Required for new resource) The zone to apply the route to.
 Traffic from subnets in this zone will be subject to this route.

-  name (False, str, None)
-    The user-defined name for this route.

-  vpc (True, str, None)
+  routing_table (True, str, None)
-    (Required for new resource) The VPC identifier.
+    (Required for new resource) The routing table identifier.

   destination (True, str, None)